Nsustain/nsustain.com/README.md

-[Security Hall of Frame](./HALL-OF-FRAME.md) is dedicated for those who helped us make Naustain a better, safer place.
+[Security Hall of Frame](./HALL-OF-FRAME.md) is dedicated for those who helped us make Naustain a better, safer place ❤️
 If you found a vulnerability,
 please email security@nsustain.com